 - Children who develop any symptoms of illness at school will be immediately isolated from their group and parents will be called to pick up as soon as possible.
 We will then consult with our Health Care Consultant and/or our local Board of Health for specific guidance regarding re-entry to school.

 - If a child, teacher or household member is found to have confirmed COVID-19, we will follow the current guidance of the Board of Health regarding exclusions or closures.
 These are the guidelines we have been given at the time of this writing:

-- Anyone with a confirmed case of COVID-19, must self-quarantine for 10 days.
+- Anyone with a confirmed case of COVID-19, must self-quarantine for at least 5 days.